aaronstanek/PythonPasswordUtility/README.md

 - `s` -> the space character (1 character)
 - `H` -> uppercase hexadecimal characters: **0123456789ABCDEF** (16 characters)
 - `h` -> lowercase hexadecimal characters: **0123456789abcdef** (16 characters)

+The names of the basic character sets are case sensitive;
+they must all be lowercase, other than `H`.

 **Example:**